analyticsbot/deep-learning/vector-db-streamlit/Readme.md

 - The application will display questions that are the same but may be phrased differently.

 5. **Project Details**
-- Vector Database: The application uses an SQLite database to store questions persistently.
+- Vector Database: The application uses Weaviate to store and retrieve questions based on embeddings.
 - Streamlit UI: A simple and interactive web interface for users to interact with the vector database.

 6. **Technologies Used**
 - Python
 - Streamlit
 - Docker
+- Weaviate
-- SQLite
+- Sentence Transformers